hyperlane-xyz/hyperlane-monorepo/README.md

 ## Learn more

-For more information, see the [Hyperlane documentation](https://docs.hyperlane.xyz/docs/introduction/readme).
+For more information, see the [Hyperlane introduction documentation](https://docs.hyperlane.xyz/docs/introduction/readme) or the [details about Warp Routes](https://docs.hyperlane.xyz/docs/deploy/deploy-warp-route).